-8.001 Once the Neighbourhood Plan is "made" (the technical term for it being adopted), it will become part of the statutory planning framework for Ropley Parish.
-Once that has happened, the Neighbourhood Plan will be used by East Hampshire District Council (along with the District Local Plan and the National Planning Policy Framework) to make decisions on planning applications.
+8.001 The Neighbourhood Plan will be used by East Hampshire District Council (along with the District Local Plan and the National Planning Policy Framework) to make decisions on planning applications.
 Similarly, Government planning inspectors will take account of the Neighbourhood Plan in deciding planning appeals.

-8.002 RopleyParishCouncilwillcloselyscrutinisealIplanning applications in relation to the policies in this Neighbourhood Plan; it will make representations to East Hampshire District Council in support of proposals which accord with the policies and make objections to any which do not.
+8.002 RopleyParishCouncilwillcloselyscrutiniseallplanning applications in relation to the policies in this Neighbourhood Plan; it will make representations to East Hampshire District Council in support of proposals which accord with the policies and make objections to any which do not.

 8.003 This Neighbourhood Plan also proposes some other ways in which the Parish Council will endeavour to enhance Ropley's social well-being and conserve its environment.
-To make it easier for people to travel on foot, the Council will develop plans to improve key paths and work in partnership with Hampshire County Council and landowners to implement those improvements and to support enhancements to walking and cycling linkages to the South Downs National Park.
+To make it easier for people to travel on foot, the Parish Council will develop plans to improve key paths and work in partnership with Hampshire County Council and landowners to implement those improvements and to support enhancements to walking and cycling linkages to the South Downs National Park.
 The Parish Council may consider allocating some of its Community Infrastructure Levy receipts to those improvements.

-8.004 The Parish Council will endeavour to protect features such as old milestones, wrought iron finger posts and Page 74 telephone boxes which are of some heritage value and add to the character of the local environment, but are not of sufficient importance to merit protection through planning policies.
-The Parish Council will make representations to East Hampshire District Council to ensure that these features and their settings are not adversely impacted by development proposals.
+8.004 The Parish Council will endeavour to protect features such as old milestones, wrought iron finger posts and telephone boxes which are of some heritage value and add to the character of the local environment, but are not of sufficient importance to merit protection through planning policies.
+The Page 70

+Parish Council will make representations to East Hampshire District Council to ensure that these features and their settings are not adversely impacted by development proposals.
 The Parish Council notes that Historic England had been unhappy that the Conservation Area documentation for Ropley has not been re-assessed since 1976 and therefore strongly recommends that East Hampshire District Council prioritises a re-assessment of Ropley's Conservation areas.
 The Parish Council also commits to support preparation of a Conservation Area Appraisal Plan for the Ropley Conservation Area.